angular-ui/bootstrap/CONTRIBUTING.md

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using http://plnkr.co/, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

 ## You want to contribute some code?

-**NOTE: We are migrating all our components to use a prefix, in the meantime you will see both the new and the old directives separated by a comment.
-If you want to contribute with code, make all your changes on top of that comment.**

 We are always looking for the quality contributions and will be happy to accept your Pull Requests as long as those adhere to some basic rules: